last updated March 21, 2017

 only half correct-- many sections of Autobahn do in fact have speed

 Autobahn offers the transcendent driving experience.
-The roads
+The

 are superbly designed, built and maintained, even now in the east where

 the German government had to undo 40 years of Communist